Kanpur Test: Rachin Ravindra hangs on despite Ravindra Jadeja’s brilliance as match ends in draw

-New Zealand spinners Rachindra Ravindra and Ajaz Patel did their role with the bat to survive a nervy finish against the Indian spinners as the first Test ended in a draw in Kanpur on Monday.
+New Zealand spinners Rachin Ravindra and Ajaz Patel did their role with the bat to survive a nervy finish against the Indian spinners as the first Test ended in a draw in Kanpur on Monday.

 R Ashwin, Ravindra Jadeja and Axar Patel gave it their all on the final day but in the end New Zealand managed to earn a draw to finish on 165/9 (98 overs) while chasing 284 on day five of the opening Test.
 Jadeja was the pick of the Indian bowlers with figures of 28-10-40-4.
 Ashwin picked up three wickets.